demlabs/demlabs.github.io/about.md

 ### How we are solving these issues

-- We don't have a long list of requirements and understandings.
+- We don't have a long list of requirements and understandings in order to collaborate.
 Once the institutions agree, our collaborators sign an MoU, take a pre-survey, and deliver the required training within a month or so after negotiating for time with the experts.
+The one and only roadblock is getting the time from our experts.
 - We don't care about your reputations.
-Many of our experts come from unknown colleges and has achieved excellence through hard work, grabbing opportunities, and appropriate guidance.
+Many of our experts come from unknown institutions and has achieved excellence through hard work, grabbing opportunities, and appropriate guidance.
 - We have local collaborators in many different states(and growing).
 We bring the best of elite institutions and esteemed organizations to your doorstep through out panel of experts.
+- We are providing these expertise which helps the students emulate the behavior, work ethics, and resourcefullness of our mentors.
+They indirectly becomes the guiding support and complement the academic know-how already provided by the faculty.

 ![image-center](http://www.aspiringminds.com/sites/default/files/new%20collage%20copy_0.jpg){: .align-center}